NCBI-Codeathons/Host_Phage_Interactions/README.md

 ## CRISPR Spacer Database Matched to Known Viruses

-The CRISPR Spacer Database was used to search against two known virus databases that consisted of [NCBI Viral RefSeq representatives](https://www.ncbi.nlm.nih.gov/genome/viruses/) and [NCBI Validated Virus Resource frm GenBank](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
+The CRISPR Spacer Database was used to search against two known virus databases that consisted of [NCBI Viral RefSeq representatives](https://www.ncbi.nlm.nih.gov/genome/viruses/) and [NCBI Validated Virus Resource from GenBank](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
 The BLASTn search used the same parameters as described above.

 The CRISPR spacers matched X viruses in these representative databases.
 Cross-referenced to the known host-virus interaction database, X% matched virus-host and spacer-source.